aman15012/youStats/README.md

 # youStats

 ## About
 This webapp requests data about videos on a topic from Youtube and generates cool visualizations with the data.
+The data collected has been set to 500 videos.

 ## Tech
   - Django to set up a web server